 Below is a summary of your gift.
 You can also access a receipt online by clicking on this link: xxxxxx

 Designation: US Disaster Response

 Hal Donaldson, President

-Here is a thank you letter that I received from one of my favorite international aid organizations, Partners in Health (PIH).
-I responded to an email fundraising plea for additional help to aid Haitians in weathering a hurricane and dealing with a Cholera outbreak.
+Here is a thank you letter from an international aid organization, Partners in Health (PIH).
+The donation was in response to an email fundraising plea for additional help to aid Haitians in weathering a hurricane and dealing with a Cholera outbreak.

 What is good about this email is that the "from" line specifies exactly who sent the email, and the "subject" line states what the email is about.
 How these fields are handled is very important to ensure that the donor actually opens the email.
 It's best to just be specific rather than coy or cryptic.

 Subject: Thank you for your donation to Partners in Health

 On behalf of Partners In Health, I would like to thank you for your donation of $xx.xx.
 Every dollar that you contribute is deeply appreciated by the communities in which we work.
 Your gift will be designated to support our work in Haiti, or if you selected, to support our work worldwide.